Cultural sensitivity and the church's outreach

 Are you a visual learner?
 If so, you'll like this week's reading about culture.
 This section of our textbook is chock full of diagrams!

 Wait a minute.
 Culture?
-Doesn't that have to do with opera, multiple forks next to your plate, and struggling to read thick, almost incomprehensible books?
+Doesn't that have something to do with opera, multiple forks next to your plate, and struggling to read thick, almost incomprehensible books?

 However, "culture" also has a broader meaning.
 That broader meaning carries tremendous significance for global evangelism.